Freud’s Classical Psychodynamic theory- Discover the Insightful Function of 3 Intrapsychic Forces

 6. Each stage is associated with a particular psychological struggle and also with a physical focus.

-Five Stages of Psychosexual Development in Freud’s psychodynamic theory
+Five Stages of Psychosexual Development in Classical Psychodynamic Theory

 • There are two ways of behaving during this stage: oral incorporative behavior (taking in) and oral aggressive or oral sadistic behavior (biting or spitting out).

-1. The oral incorporative behavior mode occurs first and involves the pleasurable stimulation of the mouth by other people and by food.
+1. Oral incorporative behavior mode occurs first and involves the pleasurable stimulation of the mouth by other people and by food.

 2. Oral aggressive or oral sadistic, occurs during the painful, frustrating eruption of teeth.
 As a result of this experience, infants come to view the mother with hatred as well as love.